rizwansoaib/whatsapp-monitor/README.md

 ## Use Case:

-* When your girlfriend or boyfriend become online
+* When your girlfriend or boyfriend become online and history of online-offline
 * Compare two people history and predict whether coversation(chat) had done between them or not
 * Get notification when two people become online at same time
 * Parents uses to track your child when child gone into bed in night or whether whole night chatting with someone